History of Suresnes: Perfumery

 Former Coty factory near the Seine, now the headquarters of Bel, after having been that of Havas.

 At the end of the 18th century, Suresnes was already home to the factory of Fargeon, Marie-Antoinette's perfumer, in the barn of a house on Rue de Saint-Cloud.
 He and his chemists used Damask roses, then grown on the slopes of Mont Valérien, near Puteaux.
 At the beginning of the 19th century, Lejeune manufactured perfumes for export on Rue de Neuilly, getting involved in the life of Suresnes by organizing festivities and publishing the magazine "Suresnes... tout l'monde débarque."
-Later, Hugues Guerlain (namesake of the famous brand) created the Salomé brand, which was taken over by Maurice Blanchet.
+Later, Hugues Guerlain (namesake of the famous brand) founded the Salomé brand, which Maurice Blanchet later acquired.
 But it was, above all, 1904 that marked the history of perfumery in Suresnes when François Coty bought the Source property to set up his factory.
 He made his brand a success, using advances in chemistry and sober, elegant bottles.
 Several bottles were made by Baccarat glassmakers, and one of them, Mr. Valentin, was even on Henri Sellier's municipal list.
 Famous perfumes such as L'Origan, Rose Jacqueminot, and Ambre Antique are produced at the Suresnes factory, where many women work.
 Initially built of wood, the building was later replaced by a new one in red brick, which has since been listed as a historic monument.
 In 1924, Maurice Blanquet moved to Suresnes with his brother and founded the Coryse-Salomé brand, combining Hugues Guerlain's brand with Mr. Quartier's Coryse brand.
 This, too, was a success.
 Also in 1924, Jean-Philippe Worth, a descendant of the couturier, founded a perfume brand in his name, manufactured by Maurice Blanchet.
 These perfume factories were located in the same district: the Coty factory at Château de la Source, the Blanchet factory on the grounds of the estate's kitchen garden, while Fargeon was established nearby.
-There was also the Hudnut company, specialized in pharmaceuticals and which also had a perfumery and cosmetics division.
+There was also the Hudnut company, specialized in pharmaceuticals and with a perfumery and cosmetics division.
 Finally, Maison Volnay, located near Mont Valérien, manufactured eau de toilettes and eau de Cologne for the capital's department stores.